 Attributes of Instructional Design

 Numerous Instructional Design models are already available on the Internet.
-However, the components of these models are often similar, which include analysis, design, development, and evaluation.
+However, the components of these models are often similar, and they include analysis, design, development, and evaluation.

 Analysis – Instructional designers examine the reasons for producing learning material and training requirements.
 They also pay attention to the needs of learners.

 Design and Development – Instructional designers outline and develop the instructional material, along with the methods of delivering them.